Family Allowance Payment

-- If both spouses are eligible and they both have the same number of children, the Family Allowance is paid to the spouse with the youngest child.
-However, if the new couple has a child, the payments will be made to the mother of that child.
+- If both spouses have the same number of children, the payment is made to the spouse with the youngest child.
+However, if the youngest child is the couple's child, the payments will be made to the mother.

-change in family status may have an effect on the amounts to which you are entitled.
+change in your family situation may have an effect on the amounts to which you are entitled.
 If you receive overpayments, you will have to repay us.
 The criteria used for repaying debts are the following:

 50% of the payment if the family's annual income is less than or equal to $35 000.
 We could deduct more than 50% of the payment is the amounts owing are insufficient to repay the debt.
 In certain cases, we could deduct more than 50% of the payment even though the family's annual income is less than or equal to $35 000.